philipritchey/autograder-core/README.md

 you should [fork this repo](https://github.com/philipritchey/autograder-core/fork).

-if you do any development on your own, do it in feature branches.  if it very nice, consider making a pull request.
+if you do any development on your own, do it in feature branches.  if it is very nice, consider making a pull request.

 before every semester, you should update your fork:
 ```bash